 “Yes, a group of them have come to speak with you.”

-We quickly made our way towards where the Divine race were situated.
+We quickly made our way towards where the Divine race was situated.
 The moment I opened the door, the whole room felt like it glowed more brilliant than before.
 In total, they were three Divines in the room.
-One was definitely Elcro, the other was an elderly gentleman with a short cut beard, silver hair, beady eyes, stunningly handsome, and a kingly aura around him, sitting down on a chair next to the window.
-The one next to him was wearing all black with black hair, and gave off a very intimidating and scary aura.
-Every single one of them had a pair of fluffy wings as part of their ears, all they needed now was angel wings and the whole set would be complete.
+One was definitely Elcro; the other was an elderly gentleman with a short cut beard, silver hair, beady eyes, stunningly handsome, and a kingly aura around him, sitting down on a chair next to the window.
+The one next to him was wearing all black with black hair and gave off a very intimidating and scary aura.
+All of them had a pair of fluffy wings as part of their ears, all they needed now was angel wings, and the whole set would be complete.